tgillot/teslacam-recovery/README.md

 # Basics

-I've only used this on macOS.
-Linux instructions should be pretty identical.
-Windows should be pretty close.
+Mac OS:
 * Plug in your USB drive and unmount it.
 * Figure out the device node for your FAT32 or exFAT partition.
-On macOS, you can find this in Disk Utility when you click the "Info" button for your volume.
+You can find this in Disk Utility when you click the "Info" button for your volume.
 It should be something like "disk2s1".
 * Create a local directory to store the output (e.g., teslacamrecovery).
 * Run the script, providing the directory path and device node like so: `sudo ./run.py /dev/disk2s1 teslacamrecovery`

 This will take a while.
 The script is not made for space or time efficiency.
 You'll need a lot of spare disk space (possibly up to twice as much as your drive's capacity).

 Your directory should fill up with video files pretty quickly once the script is running.

+Linux (Ubuntu):
+* Plug in your USB drive.
+* Figure out the device by by looking in /dev/disk (/dev/disk/by-label may be most user friendly).
+* Create a local directory to store the output (e.g., teslacamrecovery).
+* Run the script, providing the directory path and device node like so: `sudo ./run.py /dev/disk/<directory>/<your device> /<path to teslacamrecovery>`

 # Advanced